dbrattli/aioreactive/README.md

 result = []

 obv = AsyncIteratorObserver()
-async with subscribe(xs, obv) as subscription:
+async with await xs.subscribe(obv) as subscription:
     async for x in obv:
         result.append(x)